enonic/npm-nextjs-adapter/README.md

 #### `<MainView common="common" data="data" page="page" meta="meta">`

 The main view of the application.
-It accepts the result of [fetchContent](#fetch-content) method.
-Should be default export from your [next.js route](https://nextjs.org/docs/routing/introduction)
+It accepts the result of [fetchContent](#fetch-content) method and is intended to be used as a view for your [next.js route](https://nextjs.org/docs/routing/introduction)

 | Argument | Type                              | Description                 |
 |----------|-----------------------------------|-----------------------------|